yanlynnnnn/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for Homerce.

 4. Double-click the file to start the app.
+If you are using Windows, please ensure that your Computer's Display Settings are set to 100%.

-A GUI similar to Figure 1 below should appear in a few seconds.
-Note how the app contains some sample data. <br> <br>
+5. A GUI similar to Figure 1 below should appear in a few seconds.
+Note how the app contains some sample data. <br><br>
    ![Ui](images/Ui.png)
    _Figure 1 - GUI of Homerce_